What is a data model?

 An abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities.
 For instance, a data model may specify that the data element representing a car be composed of several other elements which, in turn, represent the color and size of the car and define its owner.

 The term data model can refer to two distinct but closely related concepts.
 Sometimes it refers to an abstract formalization of the objects and relationships found in an application domain: for example, the customers, products, and orders found in a manufacturing organization.
-At other times it refers to the set of concepts used in defining such formalizations: for example, concepts such as entities, attributes, relations, or tables.
+At other times, data model refers to the set of concepts used in defining such formalizations: for example, concepts such as entities, attributes, relations, or tables.
 So, the “data model” of a banking application may be defined using the entity-relationship “data model”.

 A data model organizes data elements and standardizes how the data elements relate to one another.
 Since data elements document real life people, places and things and the events between them, the data model represents reality.
 It can include all types of data including, but not limited logical data, conceptual data, and physical data.
-Data models are often used as an aid to communication between the business people defining the requirements for a computer system and the technical people defining the design in response to those requirements.
+Data models are often used as an aid to communication between the business people defining the requirements for a computer system, database design, and the technical people defining the design in response to those requirements.
 They are used to show the data needed and created by business processes.

 - Ensures that all data objects required by the database are accurately represented.
 Omission of data will lead to creation of faulty reports and produce incorrect results.

 - Data models help design the database at the conceptual, physical, and logical levels.